britram/taps-transports/draft-ietf-taps-transports.md

 messages, without error correction, congestion control, or flow control.
 Messages may be sent as unicast, IPv4 broadcast or multicast datagrams (IPv4 and IPv6), in addition to anycast datagrams.

+Transport Protocols and upper layer protocols can use received ICMP messages to help them take appropriate decisions when network or endpoint errors are reported.
+For example, to implement, ICMP-based Path MTU discovery {{RFC1191}}{{RFC1981}}
+or assist in Packetization Layer Path MTU Discovery (PMTUD) {{RFC4821}}.
+Such reactions to received messages need to protect from off-path data injection
+{{I-D.ietf-tsvwg-rfc5405bis}}, to avoid an application receiving packets created by an unauthorized third party.
+An application therefore needs to ensure that all messages are appropriately validated, by checking the payload of the messages to ensure these are received in response to actually transmitted traffic (e.g., a reported error condition that corresponds to a UDP datagram or TCP segment was actually sent by the application).
+This requires context {{RFC6056}}, such as local state about communication instances to each destination (e.g., in the TCP, DCCP, or SCTP protocols).
+This state is not always maintained by UDP-based applications {{I-D.ietf-tsvwg-rfc5405bis}}.

 ### Protocol Description